Central Banks Finally Own Up to the Crisis They Created

 Of course, the Fed created the stagflationary crisis in the first place, and now their “solution” is set to make things even worse.
 I have held and continue to hold to my theory that the central bank is deliberately triggering an economic crisis.

 The average middle class citizen faces a serious uphill battle going into the new year, and not just in the U.S.

 The IMF, not surprisingly, is still trying to blame Covid and the war in Ukraine for economic developments that central banks and corrupt governments are completely responsible for.
-This kind of disaster does not gestate in the span of a year, or even a couple of years – it can take a decade or more to inflate the massive financial bubble that held markets together up to 2020, and it takes strategic policy planning to pop that bubble in a way that is timed to coincide with a regional war.
+This kind of disaster does not gestate in the span of a year, or even a couple of years – it can take a decade or more to inflate the massive bubble that drove asset prices higher up to 2020, and it takes strategic policy planning to pop that bubble in a way that is timed to coincide with a regional war.